umarnaxir/umarnaxir/README.md

 <div align="center">

-### ⚡ "Code is like humor.
-When you have to explain it, it's bad." – Cory House
+### Code is like humor.
+When you have to explain it, it's bad. – Cory House

 ![Profile Views](https://komarev.com/ghpvc/?username=umarnazir&color=blueviolet&style=flat-square&label=Profile+Views)